EmreGunner/Leda-instagram-dm-tool/SUPABASE_EMAIL_TEMPLATES.md

                 Click to Sign In
               </h2>
               <p style="margin: 0 0 24px; color: #d0d0d0; font-size: 16px; line-height: 1.6;">
-                Click the button below to securely sign in to your BulkDM account.
+                Click the button below to securely sign in to your Socialora account.
 No password needed!
               </p>

               <!-- CTA Button -->